cmu-llab/wikihan/README.md

 Please cite WikiHan as follows:

-Kalvin Chang, Chenxuan Cui, Youngmin Kim, and David R. Mortensen.
-2022.
+Kalvin Chang, Chenxuan Cui, Youngmin Kim, and David R. Mortensen (forthcoming).
 WikiHan: A New Comparative Dataset for Chinese Languages.
 In *Proceedings of the 29th International Conference on Computational Linguistics (COLING 2022)*, Gyeongju, Korea.

 ```